-- (1) This section applies if SPER refers an application for a fine option order to the chief executive (corrective services) under section 47. - (2) Unless the chief executive (corrective services) decides to assess the person's suitability by telephone, the enforcement debtor must attend the corrective services office most convenient to the enforcement debtor for assessment. - (3) The chief executive (corrective services) must decide whether the enforcement debtor is suitable for performing community service under a fine option order.
+- (1) This section applies if SPER refers an application for a fine option order to the chief executive (corrective services) under section 47. - (2) Unless the chief executive (corrective services) decides to assess the person's suitability by telephone, the enforcement debtor must attend the corrective services office most convenient to the enforcement debtor for assessment. - (3) The chief executive (corrective services) must decide whether the enforcement debtor is suitable for performing community service under a fine option order. - (4) Without limiting the matters the chief executive (corrective services) may take into account under subsection (3), an enforcement debtor is taken to be not suitable for performing community service if the enforcement debtor has breached a community service order in the previous 12 months. - (5) If the chief executive (corrective services) decides the enforcement debtor is not suitable for performing community service under a fine option order, that chief executive must give the enforcement debtor written notice- - (a) of the decision; and - (b) if the time for taking other action under the enforcement order has not ended-that the enforcement debtor may take the other action within the time available or, if the time available is less than 7 days, within 7 days; and

-- (4) Without limiting the matters the chief executive (corrective services) may take into account under subsection (3), an enforcement debtor is taken to be not suitable for performing community service if the enforcement debtor has breached a community service order in the previous 12 months. - (5) If the chief executive (corrective services) decides the enforcement debtor is not suitable for performing community service under a fine option order, that chief executive must give the enforcement debtor written notice- - (a) of the decision; and - (b) if the time for taking other action under the enforcement order has not ended-that the enforcement debtor may take the other action within the time available or, if the time available is less than 7 days, within 7 days; and - (c) if the time for taking other action under the enforcement order has ended-that the enforcement debtor may, within 7 days after the enforcement debtor is given notice of the decision, take the other action. - (6) The chief executive (corrective services) must also give SPER notice of the decision. - (7) Subsection (5)(b) and (c) apply, even though the time for taking the action ends more than 28 days after the date of the enforcement order.
+For the other action the enforcement debtor may take, see section 41 (Ways enforcement debtor may deal with enforcement order).

+- (c) if the time for taking other action under the enforcement order has ended-that the enforcement debtor may, within 7 days after the enforcement debtor is given notice of the decision, take the other action. - (6) The chief executive (corrective services) must also give SPER notice of the decision. - (7) Subsection (5)(b) and (c) apply, even though the time for taking the action ends more than 28 days after the date of the enforcement order.